R Tutorials Top Banner

 20.1 17.5

-The output also includes a 95% CI (change this using "conf.level=") for the difference between the means and the sample means.
-Note that the t.test( ) function always subtracts first group minus second group.
+The output also includes a 95% CI (change this using "conf.level=") for the difference between the means, and it includes the sample means.
+Note that the t.test() function always subtracts first group minus second group.
 Since the "nonsmokers" were entered first into the function, and our hypothesis was that they would score higher on the digit span test, this dictated the alternative hypothesis to be "difference between means is greater than zero."
 The null hypothesized difference can also be changed by setting the "mu=" option.

 The Formula Interface